pascal-fb-martin/HouseSprinkler/README.md

 The HouseSprinkler configuration is defined in a JSON file, by default /etc/house/sprinkler.json.
 However the proper way to configure is to access the Config page on the sprinkler's web UI.
 Do not forget to configure [houserelays](https://github.com/pascal-fb-martin/houserelays) first.

+## Docker

+The project supports a Docker container build, which was tested on an ARM board running Debian.
+To make it work, all the house containers should be run in host network mode (`--network host` option).
+This is because of the way [houseportal](https://github.com/pascal-fb-martin/houseportal) manages access to each service: using dynamically assigned ports does not mesh well with Docker's port mapping.